yetanotherco/yet-another-bridge/README.md

       make ethereum-deploy
    ```

-   This will deploy a Proxy smart contract, a YABTransfer smart contract, and it will link them both.
+   This will deploy a Proxy smart contract, a PaymentRegistry smart contract, and it will link them both.
 The purpose of having a proxy in front of our smart contract is so that it is upgradeable, by simply deploying another smart contract and changing the Proxy's stored address.

 ### Starknet smart contracts